Let’s Go to Luckenbach, Texas: 5 Things to do There

 Buy a Souvenir

 We definitely couldn’t leave Luckenbach without some souvenirs.
-There are plenty to choose from as there are two stores now to browse through.
+There are plenty to choose from as there are now two different stores to browse through.

 The girls picked out some guitar pick jewelry.
-My husband got a new t-shirt.
-And I came away with a hat and a Willie Nelson Christmas ornament!
-It will definitely make me smile every year when I add it to the tree.
+My husband got a new t-shirt and I came away with a hat and a Willie Nelson Christmas ornament!
+I know that it will make me smile every year when I hang it on the tree.

 (Hats for sale at the Luckenbach.)